The 4m International Liquid Mirror Telescope (ILMT)

 The International Liquid Mirror Telescope (ILMT) is a 4m class telescope project, in which several institutions from different countries (Belgium, Canada, India, Poland) are actively involved.

 The ILMT is a promising instrument which will be entirely dedicated to a photometric/astrometric direct imaging survey.
 As liquid mirror telescopes cannot be tilted, they cannot track like conventional telescopes do.
 The tracking is done artificially by using a technique called time delayed integration (TDI, or Scan Dual Mode), which uses a 4K x 4K thinned out, back side illuminated CCD detector that tracks by electronically stepping its pixels.
-The ILMT will be equipped, at its prime focus, with a time-delay-integration (TDI) corrector capable of imaging a field of 27′ x 27′ with a resolution better than one arcsecond.
+The ILMT is equipped, at its prime focus, with a time-delay-integration (TDI) corrector capable of imaging a field of 23′ x 23′ with a resolution better than one arcsecond.